Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may, at your own expense, have a lawyer appear and represent you at your hearing.
 If you are to be represented by counsel, the lawyer is required to file a notice of appearance with the Court, and the appropriate prosecutor, prior to the hearing date.
 A separate hearing is held when lawyers are involved, and it is necessary to have sufficient notice for scheduling.

 Yes.
 If you request a mitigation or contested hearing, RCW 46.63.070(5)(a)(b) allows the court to defer the findings for up to one year and impose conditions and administrative costs.
 Attendance at traffic school may be required.
 You may have one deferral within a seven-year period for moving violations and one within a seven-year period for nonmoving violations.

 Once you receive your notice of hearing, you may, if you wish, request for your hearing to be done by mail.
 You must complete a sworn affidavit (forms are available at the District Court office).
-The affidavit must be received by noon the day before the scheduled hearing, or it will NOT be considered, and YOU MUST APPEAR ON THE SCHEDULED HEARING DATE.
+The affidavit must be received by 4:30pm the business day before the scheduled hearing, or it will NOT be considered, and YOU MUST APPEAR ON THE SCHEDULED HEARING DATE.
 If your affidavit is received timely, your hearing will be canceled and the Court will respond by mail with its findings within three weeks.
 By requesting your matter to be heard by mail, you give up any right to appeal.